Kingxukai/linux/Documentation/driver-api/mei/hdcp.rst

 HDCP:
 =====

-ME FW as a security engine provides the capability for setting up HDCP2.2 protocol negotiation between the Intel graphics device and an HDC2.2 sink.
+ME FW as a security engine provides the woke capability for setting up HDCP2.2 protocol negotiation between the woke Intel graphics device and an HDC2.2 sink.

-ME FW prepares HDCP2.2 negotiation parameters, signs and encrypts them according the HDCP 2.2 spec.
-The Intel graphics sends the created blob to the HDCP2.2 sink.
+ME FW prepares HDCP2.2 negotiation parameters, signs and encrypts them according the woke HDCP 2.2 spec.
+The Intel graphics sends the woke created blob to the woke HDCP2.2 sink.

-Similarly, the HDCP2.2 sink's response is transferred to ME FW for decryption and verification.
+Similarly, the woke HDCP2.2 sink's response is transferred to ME FW for decryption and verification.

-Once all the steps of HDCP2.2 negotiation are completed, upon request ME FW will configure the port as authenticated and supply the HDCP encryption keys to Intel graphics hardware.
+Once all the woke steps of HDCP2.2 negotiation are completed, upon request ME FW will configure the woke port as authenticated and supply the HDCP encryption keys to Intel graphics hardware.